-- Old headboard frame & salvaged boards
+- An old headboard frame & salvaged boards OR 2×4’s to make a frame

-- Fabric of choice
+- Upholstery fabric of choice

-- Button covering kit (5 buttons) or Button covering kit (18 buttons) (3/4″ buttons) (I used a total of 37 buttons)
+- Small button kit (5 buttons) or Large button covering kit (18 buttons) (3/4″ buttons) (I used a total of 37 buttons)

-- Regular buttons
+- Regular buttons (any color, these won’t show)

 - Gorilla glue

-I spent only $44 making my queen sized diamond tufted headboard.
-Rounding up, I spent $17 for the fabric (Jo Ann’s after coupon), $11 for two button cover kits (the first kit from Walmart, the second from Jo Ann / after coupon), $11 for one egg crate mattress topper (Walmart), the rest of the material were either salvaged or I already owned.
+I spent only $44 making my queen-sized diamond tufted headboard.
+Rounding up, I spent $17 for the fabric (Jo Ann’s after coupon), $11 for two button cover kits (the first kit from Walmart, the second from Jo Ann / after coupon), $11 for one egg crate mattress topper (Walmart), the rest of the materials were either salvaged or I already owned.
 I will be sure to include links if you prefer to order supplies online.
 You may spend more or less than I did on my headboard depending on what you already have available to you and current prices.

 Here’s what you do: